 “Just wait and see,” Henri smiles.

 “It’s for ‘Heroes’ as the grand finale,” Henri reveals his plan.
 “It took all week to erect a much longer run from the concert stage to the jetty in the harbor.
 It’s called a zip line.
-They have been used for centuries to move freight but only recently for recreation and tourism in Costa Rica.
-The engineer was highly enthusiastic when I called about doing it for a concert.”
+They have been used for centuries to move freight but only recently for recreation and tourism in Costa Rica’s Rain Forest.
+The engineer there was highly enthusiastic when I called about doing it for a concert.”

 I inspect the harness, in which I am to sit.
 It is unacceptable, restricting my ability to play guitar as I slide toward the Geneve Harbor.
 The engineer has an alternative in which I hang from the harness.